bright/new-www/_posts/2018-03-23-make-IT-bright-join-our-developers-team.md

 … if you meet all the above criteria, we will be happy to hear from you and get to know you better!

-In case you have more questions or some doubts - you can always drop us a line at [jobs@brightinventions.pl](mailto:jobs@brightinventions.pl) or just contact me directly at [ula@brightinventions.pl](mailto:ula@brightinventions.pl) or +48 690 934 140 :)
+In case you have more questions or some doubts - you can contact me directly at [ula@brightinventions.pl](mailto:ula@brightinventions.pl) or +48 690 934 140 :)